bkil/freedom-fighters/en/server/linear-chat-forum-threading.md

   * Possibly with a slight shift, but still on the same thread
   * If a later message can be proven to be much more probably a reply to the clashing peer message, reconsider decoupling the earlier one from the thread
     * See all other listed indicators (especially: pressing the `reply` button, at-mentioning a user by name or citing)

+#### Participant heuristics

+* In some cases, the participants in the simultaneously running threads are quite disjoint.
+* For those who overlap, other heuristics might be enough.

+#### Member personality

+* Certain members are more prone to using a random conversational tone be it on-topic or off-topic (rather than focusing on discussing topics)
+* Members themselves or mods may set options to signal such a personality so fuzzy heuristics will pick up their messages less often.

 #### Content heuristics